MogammadTaariqBardien/online_cv/README.md

-# new_online_portfolio
+# Online Portfolio
-This Repository Contains the New Idea for An Online portfolio that I am working on.
+This Repository Contains the work I have done up until now.
+It is putting the skills I have learnt up till now to use.

 ## Live Link
 https://mogammadtaariqbardien.github.io/new_online_portfolio/index.html